konekoya/Bible/README.md

 - can we use testling? that way we will get a browser testing pass image and then we can put that in the README.md
 - remember progress of last reading
 - should we use JS testing tools?
-- CSS linting is causing a lot of troubles ... maybe we should look for some other options available in Gulp?
 - add different version of Chinese Bibles
-- We need a better UI theme
 - Selection with some animation and improvement for that?
 - Remove the link of chapter title, unnecessary
 - highlight when click on text